Where my WordPress people at?

-The WordPress CMS has become increasingly popular for a good reason – it’s full of SEO tools and options to make any kind of website you want, and simple enough for beginners to pick it up.
+The WordPress CMS has become increasingly popular for a good reason – it’s full of Search Engine Optimization (SEO) tools and options to make any website you want and simple enough for beginners to pick it up.

 WordPress is also SEO-friendly and has specific features that make your SEO work 10x easier.